bertinetto/staple/README.md

 ###F.A.Q.

 > How can I compile `mexResize` ?
-`gradientMex` and `mexResize` have been compiled and tested for Ubuntu and Windows 8 (64 bit).
+`gradientMex` and `mexResize` have been compiled and tested for Ubuntu, Windows 8 (64 bit) and macOS(Sierra).
 You can easily recompile the sources in case of need.
 I have compiled mexResize following the instructions in Martin's old code for DSST.
 You can find it here http://www.cvl.isy.liu.se/research/objrec/visualtracking/scalvistrack/index.html - just open the archive and run compilemex.m or compilemex_win.m

 > How can I reproduce the exact same results of the paper?